Bescher-Kilani/Digital-Twins/README.md

 ### Template Management

-* Automatic retrieval of the latest Submodel-Templates from the IDTA repository.
+* Automated retrieval of the latest Submodel-Templates from the IDTA repository.
-* Always up to date without manual updates.
+* Continuous access to up-to-date templates without manual intervention.

 ### User Management